nevindnl/chess/README.md

   elsif checkmate? other_color
     300
   else
-    # else, determine adjustment for check
+    # else, adjust for check
     check =
       if in_check? color
        -10